manoj-kumar-joshi/Earth-Terrain-Data-Graph/User_Interface/Frontend/README.md

 copy forntend folder in any webserver i.e Nginx , Apache
 ```

-Step 3: Put your credentials in the .env file(Skip this step you wan to use provided credentials).
+Step 3: Put your credentials in the .env file. (**Skip this step you wan to use provided credentials**)

 ```bash
 accessToken=MAPBOX ACCESS TOKEN.